 A Graph of the Old Testament Timeline.
 This is a simple map of the Old Testament timeline.
-It serves to help you locate where you are at in the Old Testament timeline so you always know where your at when you’re reading the Old Testament.
+It serves to help you locate where you are in the Old Testament timeline as you’re reading the Old Testament.
 Like a movie, we need to know how each scene fits into the larger plot.

 Don’t Scorn Audio Bibles!
 Most of the Christians in the first few decades of the church most likely heard the Bible more than they read it, so don’t discount audio Bibles.
 Most audio Bibles are around 75 hours long, so you can listen to it in just over 12 minutes a day.
 Biblegateway has a lot of audio Bibles offered free of charge.